Steep Canyon Rangers: With Steve Martin

 In May 2009, Steep Canyon Rangers were asked by banjoist/comedian Steve Martin to perform with him (as a sextet) in a benefit concert for the Los Angeles Public Library: featuring banjo and comedy.
 This first collaborative performance took place at Club Nokia in Los Angeles, CA and was met with much acclaim.
 Martin subsequently asked the Rangers to accompany him on a "world bluegrass tour" taking the group to venues such as Carnegie Hall (New York), Royal Festival Hall (London) and the Wang Center in Boston.
 While in England, the group also performed on the critically acclaimed music TV show, Later with Jools Holland.
 On June 27, 2009, Steve Martin and SCR were featured on a broadcast of A Prairie Home Companion.
 Soon after, Martin played with the band at the Hardly Strictly Bluegrass festival in San Francisco. and Benaroya Hall in Seattle.
 Martin appeared with the Steep Canyon Rangers at the 2010 Bonnaroo Music Festival and then on Austin City Limits on November 6, 2010.
 On July 4, 2011, Martin and SCR performed A Capitol Fourth celebration on the West Lawn of the US Capitol Building.

 Steep Canyon Rangers on stage at the Mineral Bluegrass Festival in Mineral, Virginia, July 2009.

-In the summer of 2010, Steve Martin and SCR recorded their first collaborative album, Rare Bird Alert at Echo Mountain Recording in Asheville, NC.
+In the summer of 2010, Martin and SCR recorded their first collaborative album, Rare Bird Alert at Echo Mountain Recording in Asheville, NC.
 The album contained tracks primarily composed by Martin and featured guest vocal appearances by Paul McCartney and the Dixie Chicks.
 The CD was released the following March, and then on September 29, 2011, Martin and the Rangers were jointly named Entertainers of the Year at the IBMA Awards ceremony in Nashville, TN.
 In May 2012, Martin and the Rangers played at the fifth annual DelFest as a headlining act.

 In 2013, the Steep Canyon Rangers added drummer Mike Ashworth to tour with Steve Martin and Edie Brickell in support of their new album, Love Has Come for You.
 Later the Steep Canyon Rangers announced that Ashworth would be a permanent addition to the band.

-In September 2017 Steep Canyon Rangers released The Long-Awaited Album with Steve Martin.
-A few months later, Out in the Open was released on January 26, 2018, but without Steve Martin in the band.
+In September 2017 Steep Canyon Rangers released The Long-Awaited Album with Martin.
+A few months later, Out in the Open was released on January 26, 2018, but without Martin in the band.